awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-flowlog.md

 `LogDestination`  <a name="cfn-ec2-flowlog-logdestination"></a>
 Specifies the destination to which the flow log data is to be published\.
 Flow log data can be published to a CloudWatch Logs log group or an Amazon S3 bucket\.
 The value specified for this parameter depends on the value specified for `LogDestinationType`\.
-If LogDestinationType is not specified or `cloud-watch-logs`, specify the Amazon Resource Name \(ARN\) of the CloudWatch Logs log group\.
+If `LogDestinationType` is not specified or `cloud-watch-logs`, specify the Amazon Resource Name \(ARN\) of the CloudWatch Logs log group\.
+For example, to publish to a log group called `my-logs`, specify `arn:aws:logs:us-east-1:123456789012:log-group:my-logs`\.
+Alternatively, use `LogGroupName` instead\.
 If LogDestinationType is `s3`, specify the ARN of the Amazon S3 bucket\.
 You can also specify a subfolder in the bucket\.
 To specify a subfolder in the bucket, use the following ARN format: `bucket_ARN/subfolder_name/`\.
 For example, to specify a subfolder named `my-logs` in a bucket named `my-bucket`, use the following ARN: `arn:aws:s3:::my-bucket/my-logs/`\.
 You cannot use `AWSLogs` as a subfolder name\.
 This is a reserved term\.
 *Required*: No
 *Type*: String